Alberto-Hache/the-crown/backlog.md

 ...

 ### (v2)

+- Use killer moves from previous plies (now using current ply only)?

+- Keep more info in hash table:
+  - list of pseudo_moves? (to save calls to generate_pms)
+  - player_in_check? (to save calls to position_attacked)
+  - static_evaluation? (to save calls to evaluate_static)
+  - ...

 - Optimize position_attacked() [30% to 50% of time spent]
   - Use itemgetter?
   - Use special version of knight_moves[], even_knight_moves[]